Pauline (Nintendo): Video games

 Pauline debuted as Mario's love interest in Donkey Kong (1981), which was remade for Game Boy, where she was again a typical damsel in distress.
 She was planned to appear in the Famicom educational game, titled Donkey Kong no Ongaku Asobi (Donkey Kong's Music Play), in which she would be a singer and frontwoman of a band.
 However, the game was cancelled due to gameplay and music licensing issues.

 Reappearances of Pauline occurred in Pinball and Famicom BASIC.
 Outside of Donkey Kong ports and re-releases, she did not make any further appearances until her reintroduction in Mario vs. Donkey Kong 2: March of the Minis.
 She would appear in all subsequent entries in the Mario vs. Donkey Kong series.

 In 2017, Super Mario Odyssey marked her debut in the Super Mario series.
 She is the singer of "Jump Up, Super Star!" and "Break Free (Lead the Way)".
 Initially a damsel in distress, Super Mario Odyssey changed her role.
 She is now the singer of the band The Super Mario Players and the mayor of New Donk City.
 She serves as a supporting character, helping Mario with his quest.

 In Super Smash Bros.
 Ultimate, she, along with her band, appear on the New Donk City stage; by interacting with them, the player can add extra instruments and vocals to the music.
 Pauline herself is also featured as a collectible Spirit utilizing her Super Mario Odyssey artwork.
 In March 2019, Pauline made her debut in a Mario sports spinoff as a playable DLC character in Mario Tennis Aces.
 In September 2019, she made her racing debut in Mario Kart Tour.
 She is also a playable DLC character in Mario Kart 8 Deluxe.
 She has also appeared as a playable character in Mario Golf: Super Rush and Mario Strikers: Battle League.
 Pauline made her Mario Party debut in the game, Super Mario Party Jamboree.
 In June 2025, she appeared as a playable character in Mario Kart World.

 A young Pauline appears in Donkey Kong Bananza (2025), serving as Donkey Kong's companion.
 She has the ability to use her singing voice to transform Donkey Kong into other forms and, in the game's multiplayer mode, fire exploding projectiles.

+Pauline appears as one of 38 playable characters in the game Mario Tennis Fever.